 Canadian-Italian soprano Aviva Fortunata, named twice as one of CBC’s Top 30 Canadian Classical Artists Under 30, is earning international attention with her “velvety timbre”, “gleaming tone”, and voice “of diva soprano quality and strength.”
 To great acclaim, she stepped in last-minute to replace an ailing colleague in the title role of Norma at The Dallas Opera, securing the bel canto heroine as one of Ms. Fortunata’s signature roles.

-Postponed due to COVID-19, Ms. Fortunata’s rescheduled 2020/21 season sees her as Donna Anna in Pacific Opera Victoria’s upcoming production of Don Giovanni (TBD), and as Hanna Glawari in Calgary Opera’s The Merry Widow and making her l’Orchestre symphonique de Québec debut.
+Ms. Fortunata’s rescheduled 2020/21 season (COVID) sees her as Donna Anna in Pacific Opera Victoria’s upcoming production of Don Giovanni (spring 2022), as Hanna Glawari in Calgary Opera’s The Merry Widow and making her l’Orchestre symphonique de Québec debut.
 In the fall of 2022, Ms. Fortunata will debut on the Metropolitan Opera roster, covering Elettra in Idomeneo.

 In the 2019/20 season, Ms. Fortunata took her Norma to Calgary Opera in a triumphant company debut, “where her vocal strength, brilliant top register, and excellent coloratura singing were heard to thrilling effect.”
 (Calgary Herald).
 She headlined Il trittico at Pacific Opera Victoria (2019) as Nella in Gianni Schicchi, a “standout” Giorgetta in Il tabarro, and in the title role of Suor Angelica, where “Fortunata’s heart-rending ‘Senza mamma’...was tremendous, sung with creamy lyricism and thrilling high notes.”
 (Times Colonist) Internationally, Ms. Fortunata joined the ensemble of Deutsche Oper Berlin, singing in their recent productions of Die Zauberflöte (First Lady), Das Märchen von der Zauberflöte (First Lady), Il barbiere di Siviglia (Berta), and Nabucco (Anna).
 Ms. Fortunata’s return to DOB, which was to include Sacerdotessa in Verdi’s Aida, was cut short by COVID-19.